Semi-Analytic Modeling of Dark Matter Subhalo Encounters with Thin Stellar Streams: Statistical Predictions for GD-1-like Streams in CDM: Introduction

 Although photometric surveys yielded the first clues of non-trivial density structures in streams \citep{2003AJ....126.2385O,2006ApJ...643L..17G}, astrometric data from the Gaia Space Telescope revealed clear gaps and off-track features in GD-1 \citep{2018ApJ...863L..20P}.
 Furthermore, follow up spectroscopy on specific streams (e.g. Aliqa-Uma) \citep{2019ApJ...881L..37B,2021ApJ...911..149L} has revealed a diverse landscape of morphological features in stellar streams, motivating a need to better understand the rates of stream--subhalo encounters and their effects on stream morphology.

 In particular, connecting the underlying subhalo population of the host galaxy (e.g., the MW) to concrete predictions for gap formation rates and expected gap properties has not been fully solved.
 Analytic estimates \citep{Yoon:2011} suggest that $\mathcal{O}(10)$ close encounters with subhalos with masses between $10^6 M_\odot - 10^9 M_\odot$ are expected for streams such as GD-1.
-However, not all close encounters lead to significant gaps, and by combining models for gap growth based on circular orbits with analytic subhalo distributions, \citet{Erkal:2016} estimated an $\mathcal{O}(1)$ number of gaps in GD-1.
+However, not all close encounters lead to significant gaps, and by combining models for gap growth based on circular orbits with analytic subhalo distributions, \citep{Erkal:2016} estimated an $\mathcal{O}(1)$ number of gaps in GD-1.
 To refine these estimates, models of streams that account for eccentric orbits must be combined with more realistic subhalo populations.
 In particular, semi-analytic models are well suited to this task, since they are capable of rapidly producing many realizations of subhalo populations, while zoom-in simulations currently do not reach resolutions required to reliably predict subhalo populations for masses below $\sim 10^6 M_\odot$.
-Semi-analytic subhalo populations were applied to study Pal-5 in \citet{2024arXiv240611989M}, however that study assumed circular orbits and did not perform detailed simulations of stream--subhalo encounters.
+Semi-analytic subhalo populations were applied to study Pal-5 in \citep{2024arXiv240611989M}, however that study \apjbf{assumed a circular orbit for Pal-5} and did not perform detailed simulations of stream--subhalo encounters.

 Motivated by these considerations, as well as the wealth of diverse stream morphologies observed in the MW, the aim of this work is to develop a robust statistical understanding of the subhalo properties that allow for gap formation in a GD-1-like stellar stream, as well as the frequency of such gaps.
 We combine semi-analytic modeling of MW subhalo populations together with simulations of a GD-1-like stellar stream, to quantify distributions of the salient properties of stream--subhalo encounters that can form significant gaps.
 Our method can easily be extended to other streams or non-MW host galaxies.
-Additionally, while this study considers the case of collisionless CDM, the approach can be straightforwardly adapted to other DM paradigms including those with self-interactions or dissipative processes.
+Additionally, while this study considers the case of collisionless CDM, the approach can be adapted to other DM paradigms including those with self-interactions or dissipative processes, \apjbf{provided that the relevant physics for subhalo evolution in these paradigms is accounted for}.

 The paper is organized as follows.
 Section~\ref{sec:methodology} discusses the methods employed and our analysis, including the semi-analytical treatment of stream--subhalo encounters as well as the detailed analysis of gap formation.
 Section~\ref{sec:results} presents our results, focusing on the properties of encounters that form significant gaps as well as their expected frequencies.
 Section~\ref{sec:discussion} discusses our main results, compares it to other work in the literature, mentions some of its limitations and future improvements, and also discusses future applications.
 Section~\ref{sec:conclusions} concludes this paper.
 Three appendices provide additional information.